Dynamics of Topological Defects in Type-II Superconductors under Gradients of Temperature/Spin Density: Introduction

-A possible way to resolve the second issue is to define the force on the isolated vortex in terms of the stress tensor, as stated in a review article (see page 1130 in \cite{Kimstephen} ) or, equivalently, based on the momentum balance relation. \ \\ \paragraph{spin current} Another possible way to drive vortices is the use of spin currents.
+These situations imply that the following two issues are important. \begin{enumerate} \item Previous studies have not reached a consensus on the direction of motion of superconducting vortices under a temperature gradient. \item The origin of the thermal force should be clarified on a firmer basis. \end{enumerate} A possible way to address the second issue is to define the force on an isolated vortex in terms of the stress tensor, as stated in a review article (see p.~1130 of Ref.~\cite{Kimstephen}), or equivalently, based on the momentum balance relation. \ \\ \paragraph{spin current} Another possible way to drive vortices is the use of spin currents.
 In recent years, spintronics in superconductors has attracted many researchers' attention~\cite{Takahashi1999, Yang2010,Taira2018,KimSeKwon2018,umeda2018spin,vargunin2019flux,Vargas2020,taira2021spin,sharma2023spin,adachi2024timedependent}.
 One of the most intriguing phenomena is the vortex spin Hall effect (vortex SHE)\cite{KimSeKwon2018, vargunin2019flux,taira2021spin,adachi2024timedependent}, in which spin currents are generated by spin accumulation in the vortex and carried along with the vortex motion.
 Furthermore, the inverse vortex spin Hall effect (inverse vortex SHE \cite{taira2021spin,adachi2024timedependent}) has recently been observed in experiments~\cite{umeda2018spin,sharma2023spin}, attracting significant attention in this field.
 To understand these new phenomena, developing a theory that describes the interaction between vortices and spin currents is essential, particularly the transport of vortices under spin currents.
 However, the understanding of the forces on a vortex arising from spin currents is not well established; thus, further research is needed.

+This paper aims to describe the motion of a domain wall and a vortex, and to propose force definitions based on the momentum balance relation.
+Although our final goal is to understand vortex dynamics, we first consider the domain wall as a tractable prototype.
+Analytical and numerical results for the domain wall provide a simple setting in which the mechanism of gradient-driven defect motion can be examined transparently.